|HPS 0410||Einstein for Everyone|

 It does seem peculiar to say that a concept is a set of operations and the idea does not seem very attractive now.
 What made it attractive to Bridgman is that it immediately gave him the results he wanted.
 If two quantities are measured by different operations, then their concepts are automatically different.
 And if we have a quantity, such as our velocity through the ether, that no operation can measure, then there is no physical basis for concept.
 It is an illicit concept as far as proper physical theorizing is concerned.

-right and important in Bridgman's ideas.
-If we have a concept,
+and important in Bridgman's ideas.
+If we have a concept, especially a

-especially a quantitative one, but no clear idea of the operations needed to
+quantitative one, but no clear idea of the operations needed to fix it or

-fix it or its magnitude, we may have something defective in our concept.
-This
+its magnitude, we may have something defective in our concept.
+This is a

-distinct operation will yield a new concept.
-Even rest length would cease to be
+Every distinct operation will yield a new concept.
+Even rest length would

-single concept; there would be as many variants as ways we can devise to
+cease to be single concept; there would be as many variants as ways we can

-measure it: ruler length, light length, ruler length measured on Wednesdays;
+devise to measure it: ruler length, light length, ruler length measured on

-ruler length with steel rulers; ruler length with brass rulers; etc. Our
+Wednesdays; ruler length with steel rulers; ruler length with brass

 For better or worse, a workable science must presume, even if provisionally, that the different operations are measuring the same concept.